Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 Implement the binary search algorithm given a sorted array, its size and the search item as input.

 ## day 21
-Write a function int max_of_four(int a, int b, int c, int d) which reads four arguments and returns the greatest of them.
+Write a function `int max_of_four(int a, int b, int c, int d)` which reads four arguments and returns the greatest of them.

 ## day 22
-Write a void function that takes arguments, sums the first two and assigns it to the third.
-(Think a little - address)
+Write a void function that takes three arguments, sums the first two and assigns its value to the third.
+(Think a little - address/poiters)

 ## day 23
 Write a program that prompts the user to enter the weight of a person in